 Lavern Norris Gaynor—Mrs. Gaynor is the daughter of Lester and Dellora Norris, a family that was instrumental in the early growth of Naples.
 Their initiative and unrelenting willingness to help was consistent through some of the most critical moments of Naples' history, including funding the rebuilding of the iconic Naples City Pier following its destruction by Hurricane Donna in 1960.
 Mrs. Gaynor has furthered this legacy of philanthropy, evident in her many efforts supporting initiatives involving education, the arts, health & wellness, and causes especially pertinent to the needs of neglected children.
 Mrs. Gaynor was recognized by Hodges University as its Humanitarian of the Year in 1997.
 She endowed the Hodges University President's Chair in 2006.
 Today she is quite active in archiving the history of Naples with Naples Backyard History.

-Earl G. Hodges—The namesake of Hodges University, the contributions of Mr. Hodges and his wife Thelma are significant, spanning nearly 50 years of service in our area.
+Earl G. Hodges (In Memoriam)—The namesake of Hodges University, the contributions of Mr. Hodges and his wife Thelma are significant, spanning nearly 50 years of service in our area.
 Mr. Hodges is perhaps best recognized as owner of the Earl G. Hodges Funeral Chapel in Naples, which provided more than 40 years of business and service to the local community.
 He has had a number of other successful business interests both in and out of state and has been actively involved in a countless number of local causes.
 In 2001, he was recognized as the Hodges University Humanitarian of the Year.
 His donation to International College in 2007 facilitated the institution's name change to Hodges University, honoring this great entrepreneur.

 Michael London—Mr. London's leadership in industry and philanthropy is unprecedented.
-He has served as Chairman of the Foundation since 2009 and has provided vision for the Foundation and a plan that continues to grow the culture of positive change at Hodges University as well as the funds of the Foundation.
+He has served as Chairman of the President's Society since 2009 and has provided vision for the Society and a plan that continues to grow the culture of positive change at Hodges University as well as the funds of the Foundation.
 London retired in 2006 from Best Buy as Executive Vice President of Global Sourcing.
 He had also served Best Buy as Executive Vice President of Merchandise and of Customer Centricity.
 Since retiring, London has been a consultant for various retail concerns.
 Mr. London has a Bachelor's degree from Duke University.

 Jerry F. Nichols—Mr. Nichols serves as Senior Vice President for Brown & Brown Benefits and is a financial representative for Northwestern Mutual Financial Network, where he has been recognized for his community service four times.
 Nichols generously gives both financial contributions and volunteer time to a countless number of causes focused primarily on local children and education.
 These not-for-profit organizations include the Boys & Girls Club of Collier County, Junior Achievement, Community Foundation of Collier County, Quest for Kids, American Red Cross, and the Ronald McDonald House and Care Mobile.
-He has been actively involved with Hodges University for years, including his service as Chairman of the Hodges University Foundation Board in 2008.
+He has been actively involved with Hodges University for years, including his service as Chairman of the Hodges University President's Society in 2008.
 In 2008, Mr. Nichols and his wife were recognized as Hodges University's Humanitarians of the Year.
 In 2010, the School of Professional Studies was renamed as the Nichols School of Professional Studies after Jerry and his late wife Arlene.

 Peter Thomas—Dr. Thomas is a highly respected narrator of television programs, including shows such as Nova and Forensic Files.
 Thomas is known for his crystal clear voice and precise diction.
 He has been a narrator for over fifty years.
 Dr. Thomas first began his radio career at age 13 and continues to be one of the most in-demand voices in the industry.
 One of the many highlights of his career includes an Academy Award won for his work on a documentary produced by HBO.
 Dr. Thomas volunteered for the U. S. Army in 1943 and served with the First Infantry Division in five major campaigns, including the Battle of Normandy and the Battle of the Bulge.
 He was issued a Battle star for each of the five campaigns.
 He was also awarded the Bronze Star, the Purple Heart, the Unit French Croix de guerre, and Belgian Fourragère.
 In 2004, Hodges University named him its Humanitarian of the Year.